whatisnuclear/website/coolants.md

-Note that the fact that you can choose the _isotopic composition_ of each reactor material to specialize its nuclear properties to best suit your preferences further exasperates the combinatorial complexity of reactor design.
+Note that the fact that you can choose the _isotopic composition_ of each reactor material to specialize its nuclear properties to best suit your preferences further exacerbate the combinatorial complexity of reactor design.
 The isotopics of each coolant, moderator, structure, control, fuel, etc. can be adjusted continuously, thereby truly showing that the set of possible reactor designs is uncountably infinite.